-The existing pump house at Thaddayamalai contains two pumps (Pump 4&5) and the area is now outdated and dysfunctional.
+The existing pump house at Thoddiyadi contains two pumps (Pump 6&7) and the area is now outdated and dysfunctional.
+Further, the existing pumping points of the RB canal do not provide sufficient water during the dry season.
+Hence, the existing pump house will be moving to another place and that will ensure water availability in the dry season.
 Agricultural activities in the area especially vegetable and fruit cultivations are mainly depending on pump water.
 Due to the inefficiency and dysfunctionality of these two pumping stations, local farmers are facing a lot of difficulties in finding water, and most of their cultivations are destroyed due to insufficient water especially during the dry periods.